 This document sets out the IAA UK Group’s policy and approach to conducting its tax affairs and dealing with tax risk.
 Our tax strategy is to maintain the highest standards of tax compliance by managing our tax affairs in full compliance with UK tax laws and tax laws of all other jurisdictions in which we operate.
 Our tax strategy applies to all IAA UK Group companies.

 This document is published pursuant to the requirements set out in Sch.
-19 Finance Act 2016 in respect of the year ended 27 December 2020.
-The strategy applies to IAA UK Group.
+19 Finance Act 2016 in respect of the year ended 02 January 2022.
+The strategy applies to the IAA UK Group.

 The document will be periodically reviewed and any amendments will be approved by IAA’s Chief Legal Officer, Chief Financial Officer, and Controller.

-The Director of Global Tax (“Director of Tax”) ensures that:
+The Senior Director of Global Tax (“Director of Tax”) ensures that:

 - The strategy is adopted and followed consistently across the IAA UK Group.